eBay/NuRaft/docs/custom_metadata.md

-Custom Metadata For Each Message
+Custom Metadata for Each Message
 --------------------------------

 NuRaft provides an ability to ship custom metadata for each message and response that can be used for your own verification.
 When you set [`asio_options`](../include/libnuraft/asio_service_options.hxx), there are a few options for it: